 Counting Flowers offers scarves and shawls for each season.
 The warmest scarf in our collection?
 Definitely our scarves and shawls from Nepal, made from genuine yak wool, cashmere and pashmina.

-And visit our collection cashmere and pashmina scarves and shawls.
+And visit our collection cashmere scarves and shawls.

 The yak provides the warmest wool [Credits: The Guardian, 'Yak wool: the new cashmere'.
 Photograph: PR]